Leaflet/Leaflet/ISSUE_TEMPLATE.md

 ## Minimal example reproducing the issue

 - [ ] this example is as simple as possible
-- [ ] this example do not rely on any third party code
+- [ ] this example does not rely on any third party code

 Using http://playground-leaflet.rhcloud.com/ or any other jsfiddle like site.